element-plus/element-plus/docs/en-US/component/popover.md

 :::warning

-`v-popover` is about to be deprecated, please use `triggering-element` as alternative.
+`v-popover` is about to be deprecated, please use `virtual-ref` as alternative.

 :::